 So how do you plan a trip based on the photos you'll take?
-Well, you consider the natural beauty, of course, but also the culture, the colors, the people, and the history too.
+Well, consider the natural beauty, of course, but also the culture, the colors, the people, and the history too.
 When all of these collide in one location, you have guaranteed photographic magic.
 Not to mention these are also the ingredients you need for any great vacation too, so it's a win-win situation.

 A quick drive down the Pacific Coast Highway leads you to one of the most photographed American coastlines: Big Sur.
 Located on California’s central coast, it’s also one of the most iconic road trips thanks to Jack Kerouac’s book by the same name.
-The rugged beauty of this natural wonder and impressive views from the jagged cliff side guarantee gallery-worthy frames at every shutter.
+The rugged beauty of this natural wonder and impressive views from the jagged cliffside guarantee gallery-worthy frames at every shutter.

 From the marshes and grasslands of the Amboseli National Reserve, which provides refuge for elephants during the dry season, to the majestic Mount Kilimanjaro and the savannas, Kenya is home to some of the world’s most dynamic landscapes.
 Combine this with wide-ranging wildlife and the colorful Massai communities, and you have the perfect recipe for photography magic.

 Fusing phenomenal heights and an impressive history, it’s no wonder Machu Picchu was declared a UNESCO World Heritage Site in 1983.
-Situated almost 8000 feet above sea level on a mountain ridge over the Sacred Valley, the stunning views alone are cinematic gold.
+Situated almost 8,000 feet above sea level on a mountain ridge over the Sacred Valley, the stunning views alone are cinematic gold.
 But then there are the incredible Inca temples and local llamas that capture your imagination and your camera’s lens.

 As a remote volcanic island in Polynesia, this destination may be a little trickier to travel to, but the archaeological sites are worth it.
 Easter Island has about 900 monumental statues that were created by the early Rapa Nui people during the 10th to 16th centuries.
-This is a powerful place; just imagine the imagery you could create with these famous Moai statues in the background.
+This is a powerful place; just imagine the images you could create with these famous Moai statues in the background.

 Bound by massive roots from gigantic trees, the Ta Prohm temples look like something straight out of an Indiana Jones film.
-In fact, it was used in the Tomb Raider blockbuster with Angelina Jolie.
+In fact, it was used in the "Tomb Raider" blockbuster with Angelina Jolie.
 Shrouded in dense jungle, the temple exudes an ethereal energy and atmospheric aura that countless professionals have tried to capture.
-Will you be the next to try?

 As the oldest and largest of the three pyramids, the Great Pyramid is one of the world’s greatest ancient structures.
 The mystery surrounding its engineering and structure just adds to the beauty and allure of this timeworn masterpiece.
 Doing it justice in a single frame is all part of the challenge.

 Stretching 186 miles along the border of Utah and Arizona, Lake Powell on the Colorado River is one of the second largest manmade reservoirs.
-Attracting about two million people every year, the popular pool’s surrounding landscape, stark red sandstone spires, ridges and semi-submerged sand castles and small islands provide a pretty picture.
+Attracting about two million people every year, the popular pool’s surrounding landscape, stark red sandstone spires, ridges, and semi-submerged sandcastles and small islands provide a pretty picture.

 These incredible stonewalls circle the entire city of Dubrovnik and despite their obvious beauty, they once provided protection for the cities ancient citizens in the 12th to 17th centuries.
-Stretching 6000 feet and reaching 82 feet high, the complex wall structure is considered one of the great fortifications systems of the Middle Ages.
+Stretching 6,000 feet and reaching 82 feet high, the complex wall structure is considered one of the great fortifications systems of the Middle Ages.

 If you want to document a fairly untouched wilderness, then the Chugach State Park in Alaska is your destination.
 Spanning 495,000 acres, it’s the third largest state park in the country and home to a seriously stunning mountain valley, granite cliffs, a glacial river, and epic waterfalls.
 What more could you want?